Focus: Map Control & Gun Fighting

 Silenced Weapons: One of the key goals of light infantry is to outflank and disrupt the oppressing team during team fights.
 It is not uncommon for a Light Infantry player to find themselves in a vital position to devastate the oppressing team and remaining hidden during the first few eliminations can go a long way to both eliminate more players or ruin the game plan opponents had.
 Pistols are often an easy go-to for this answer as they are a standard secondary weapon, but many games allow creative options in this field.

 Class Equipment - Other

-Grenades/Explosives: High damage, throw and forget style equipment (like frags, claymores, and timed explosives) are excellent choices as they allow supportive damage against opposing teams and allow defensive moves like denying a hallway push for a few seconds so you can escape your compromised location.
-Disorientating style grenades can also be a highly effective support weapon as they are great at giving yourself an advantage in a team fight when a key flank works out.
+Grenades/Explosives: High-damage, throw-and-forget style equipment (like frags, claymores, and timed explosives) are excellent choices as they allow supportive damage against opposing teams and allow defensive moves like denying a hallway push for a few seconds so you can escape your compromised location.
+Disorientating style grenades can also be a highly effective support weapon as they are great at giving you an advantage in a team fight when a key flank works out.
 Revealing/radar-based devices are an excellent item for Light Infantry as seeing where the opponents are located provides a massive advantage in gunfights and objectives which is highly convenient when you can place those devices within the opponent's area.
-Traps and tripwires can also wreak havoc on an opposing team when they are placed in key points and can be effective at both discovering enemy movements and thining out their ability to team fight.
+Traps and tripwires can also wreak havoc on an opposing team when they are placed in key points and can be effective at both discovering enemy movements and thinning out their ability to team fight.